feathersui/feathersui-starling/documentation/help/markdown/panel.md

 panel.headerProperties.rightItems = new <DisplayObject>[ closeButton ];
 ```

+In general, you should only pass properties to the panel's header through `headerProperties` if you need to change them after the header is created.
+Using `headerFactory` will provide slightly better performance, and your development environment will be able to provide code hinting thanks to stronger typing.

 Remember, the panel's header does not need to be a `Header` instance.
 It simply needs to be a Feathers component.
 If you wanted to make a `Panel` with a clickable header, you could provide a `headerFactory` that returns a [`Button`](button.html):

 ``` code